Zaslanetz/DistilBERTclassification/README.md

 ## 🎓 Academic Context

-This project was developed as part of a diploma thesis on **"Development of Software for Text Classification Using Deep Learning Methods"** at [University Name].
+This project was developed as part of a diploma thesis on **"Development of Software for Text Classification Using Deep Learning Methods"** at Taras Shevchenko National University of Kyiv.
 The research focuses on applying state-of-the-art transformer architectures to real-world text classification challenges.
+The defense of this work was evaluated at 90 out of 100 points (excellent).

 ## 📞 Contact